annjose/myblog/content/about.md

 +++
-date = "2016-03-20T20:54:56-07:00"
+date = "2020-02-20T10:54:56-07:00"
 draft = false
 title = "Ann Catherine Jose"

 +++
-**Ann Catherine Jose** is a Principal Software Engineer in TurboTax Mobile team at Intuit.
-She has been a key contributor in rebuilding TurboTax iOS app from scratch in 2014, working with an awesome team.
-Prior to Intuit, she worked with Philips, SAP and Tata Infotech.
-She earned her Masters degree in Mathematics from Indian Institute of Technology Chennai in 2000, specializing in predicate logic.

-Her passion is to learn and experiment with new technology and use it to solve real world problems.
-She loves coding, reading, attending hackathons and meetups.
+I am a Software Tinkerer and Engineering Leader at Intuit.
+As the Director of Engineering, I lead the Mobile Engineering team in the Small Business and Self Employed group; we build the QuickBooks suite of mobile apps that serve our small business and self employed customers.
+Prior to this role, I worked as Principal Software Engineer in the TurboTax mobile team, and worked at other companies including Philips and SAP.
+I did Masters in Mathematics from Indian Institute of Technology Chennai, specializing in predicate logic.

+My main passions in life are following technology (particularly mobile), solving difficult problems and learning something new everyday.
+After a long stint as an individual contributor at Intuit, I took on the people leadership role last year and have been absolutely loving it.
+I enjoy working with my team, my peer group, my product partners and senior leadership team across various functions in the organization.
+Everyday I am faced with a new challenge which makes me come up with a solution and teaches me a new lesson in leadership.

+* My life mantra - **Be the Change** You Want to See.
+Make today **better than yesterday**.
-She believes that building the **product right** is as important as building the **right product**.
+* My work mantra - Building the **product right** is as important as building the **right product**.

-She blogs at [Reflections](https://ann.chiramattel.com/) and codes at [github](https://github.com/annjose).
-You can reach her at [@LinkedIn](https://www.linkedin.com/in/annjose).
+I blog here at [Reflections](https://ann.chiramattel.com/) and code at [github](https://github.com/annjose).
+You can contact me at [LinkedIn](https://www.linkedin.com/in/annjose).